 Healthy Nutrition Options

-Changing your eating habits as you are going through alcohol detox and addiction recovery in general can make a world of difference.
+Changing your eating habits as you are going through addiction recovery in general can make a world of difference.
 Important vitamins for recovering alcoholics can be introduced to the body through supplements but also through nutrient-rich foods like:

 - Certain meat proteins